-The Australian property developer I met on the bus from Ubud was convinced this small collection of villages was the next big thing.
-‘You mark my words,’ he told me over nasi goreng, ‘this place is on the verge of something special.’
+The Australian property developer I met on the bus from Ubud voiced his conviction that this small collection of villages represented the next big thing in terms of tourism.
+‘You mark my words,’ he told me over a bowl of nasi goreng, the subtle hint of fried oil emanating from its rim, ‘this place is on the verge of something special.’

 On the surface, it looked like he was right.
-I saw a lot in Lovina that had appealed to the discerning traveller: the long, open blacksand beaches; the surrounding hills begging to be explored; the glistening ocean ripe for diving and home to pods of dolphins.
+I saw much in Lovina that would appeal to the discerning traveller.
+Long, open black sand beaches bled into the surrounding hills begging for exploration, while out to sea lay a glistening realm ripe for diving and home to pods of dolphins.

-The myriad bars, restaurants, warung and decent travel links all hinted at a town geared towards abundant tourism.
+The numerous bars, restaurants, warung cafes and decent travel links all hinted at a town geared towards abundant tourism.

 ‘I just figured it was the quiet season.’